telerik/ajax-docs/controls/imagebutton/functionality/single-click.md

 # Single Click

-The single click button (**Figure 1** and **Figure 2**) is used to avoid multiple postbacks to the server.
-This feature is useful in scenarios where the developer should prevent submitting of identical content multiple times to the server (e.g. when editing a data-base or sending an e-mail).
+Use the single click button (**Figure 1** and **Figure 2**) to avoid multiple postbacks to the server.
+This feature is useful in scenarios where the developer wants to prevent the user from submitting identical content multiple times to the server (e.g., when editing a database or sending an e-mail).

 >caption Figure 1: RadImageButton with SingleClick functionality before click.